As 2019 is just beginning, we can’t help wondering: What can security service providers expect in the coming year?

 A Focus on Roadmaps

-Due to ransomware attacks, many clients have been forced to abruptly redirect their cyber security energies to deal with urgent security issues.
-But some of these companies are now getting back on track in terms of implementing their security maturity roadmaps.
-And the time that’s passed has allowed some of them to gain new perspective, such that they are reevaluating their roadmaps more globally.
-As a result, it’s likely that security service providers will be required to take on broader responsibility for overall cyber maturity.
+Due to ransomware attacks, many clients have been forced to abruptly redirect their cyber security strategies in order to deal with urgent security issues.
+Some of these companies, who are now getting back on track in terms of implementing their security maturity roadmaps, have taken the time that’s passed to gain new perspective, such that they are reevaluating their roadmaps more globally.
+As a result, it’s likely that security service providers will be required to take on broader responsibility for overall cyber maturity across the digital landscape.

 Data Overload – and All That Results

-As security teams leverage more and more data to detect threats – based on a zero trust model – they have need to archive data for longer periods.
-For this, current SIEM solutions are not cost effective, and larger companies are venturing into open source solutions (e.g., ELK) to satisfy their needs.
-Clients will be seeking security service providers who have greater flexibility in terms of SIEM solutions – and, ideally, who have the expertise and capabilities to manage open source SIEM solutions.
+As cyber security teams leverage more and more data to detect risks and threats – based on a zero trust model – they have need to archive data for longer periods.
+For this, current SIEM solutions are not cost effective, and larger companies are venturing into open source solutions (e.g., ELK) to satisfy their cyber security needs.
+Clients will be seeking security service providers who have greater flexibility in terms of threat intelligence – and, ideally, who have the expertise and capabilities to manage open source SIEM solutions.

 Security in the Cloud

-As companies move to the cloud, the demands on the security team expands exponentially.
+As companies move to the cloud, the demands on security teams have expanded exponentially.
 Companies are looking now to security service providers to help define their security architectures, and to provide cost-effective means of securing clouds, endpoints, and conventional network environments – all without purchasing additional security solutions.

 Don’t Forget Automation

-Companies are focused on orchestrating and automating portions of incident response to address the shortage in cyber expertise dogging many markets.
+Companies are focused on orchestrating and automating portions of incident response to alleviate the shortage in threat intelligence analysts that are straining security teams in many markets.
 As a result, security service providers today must include more automation capabilities, as part of their services.

 Flexible Service Models

-Finally, the lack of skills talent is driving firms to look for more flexible staffing models – and to expect attrition.
-Security service providers may need to take a fresh look at their business models to enable the kind of flexibility that clients are seeking.
+Finally, the lack of skills talent is driving firms to look for more flexible staffing models as employee attrition rates are expected to rise.
+Security service providers may need to take a fresh look at their computer security incident management in order to enable the kind of growth and flexibility that their clients are seeking, much of which will continue to expand in the future.